 – Geoff Martha, Chairman and Chief Executive Officer, Medtronic

 The pressures of parenting begin the day your child is born.
 When that child is living with a chronic disease like Type 1 diabetes, the concern is only amplified.
-When Medtronic first introduced the hybrid closed loop system for Type 1 diabetes — which combines insulin pump therapy with continuous glucose monitoring — patients found peace of mind they hadn’t known before.
-Recently approved for use in patients as young as 2, the latest system also provides smartphone connectivity, providing both patients and caregivers regular updates and alerts.
-And for diabetes patients who rely on multiple daily injections (MDIs), the power of connected care is now theirs too, as a result of the integration of our continuous glucose monitoring system with the only smart insulin pen cleared by the Food and Drug Administration (FDA).
-Now, patients can view up-to-date glucose readings and dosage information on a single app.
+When Medtronic first introduced the hybrid closed loop system for Type 1 diabetes — which combines insulin pump technology with continuous glucose monitoring — patients found peace of mind they hadn’t known before.
+Recently licensed for use in patients as young as 2, the latest system also provides smartphone connectivity, providing both patients and caregivers regular updates and alerts.

 Live more, worry less